 PS5 and Xbox Series X both support backward compatibility.

 Xbox Series X backward compatibility is much nicer.
 Every Xbox One game is playable on Xbox Series X, no exceptions.
 It also supports backward compatibility with certain Xbox 360 and original Xbox games if they were already supported on Xbox One via that console's backward compatibility program.
-Your saves will also carry over between Xbox consoles.
+Your saves also carry over between Xbox consoles.

-PS5 vs Xbox Series X First-party studios
+PS5 vs Xbox Series X: First-party studios

 PlayStation Studios and Xbox Game Studios have a lot of companies under their belts, all dedicated to making the best possible games for their respective platforms.
 While Sony used to be known for its untouchable exclusives portfolio, Microsoft is giving it a run for its money lately with multiple acquisitions, including ZeniMax Media.

 PlayStation's heavy-hitters are helmed by a few notable studios like Sony Santa Monica, Guerilla Games, Naughty Dog, and Sucker Punch.
 These studios have created IP like God of War, Horizon Zero Dawn, The Last of Us, and Uncharted — each regarded as some of the greatest games ever made.
 Sony also bought Insomniac in 2019 and now owns the likes of Spider-Man and Ratchet & Clank.